 Revealing Yeshua Secretly Guarded by the Rabbis

-There is a secret jealously guarded by the Rabbis of blessed memory throughout the centuries that Yeshua is the long-anticipated Messiah of Israel about whom Mosheh prophesied at Mount Nebo.
+The Name of Yeshua has been secretly and jealously guarded by the Rabbis of blessed memory throughout the centuries that He is the long-anticipated Messiah of Israel about whom Mosheh prophesied at Mount Nebo.

 And YHVH said to me, ‘What they have spoken is good.
 I shall raise up for them Prophet like you out of the midst of their brothers.
 And I shall put My Words in His mouth, and He shall speak to them all that I command Him.
 And it shall be, the man who does not listen to My Words which He speaks in My Name, I require it of him.’
 (Deu 18:17-19)